mattbatman/biblical/src/content/post/leviticus.md

 		}
 	},
   {
-		text: "Yahweh provides instructions concerning sacrifices being brought to the Tent of Meeting, dealing with blood, and dealing with animals that are already dead ",
+		text: "Yahweh provides instructions concerning sacrifices being brought to the Tent of Meeting, dealing with blood, and dealing with animals that are already dead",
 		start: {
 			book: "Leviticus",
 			chapter: 17,
+			verse: 1
+		}
+	},
+  {
+		text: "Yahweh prohibits incest, adultery, bestiality, same-sex sexual activity, and provides a general outline of sexual misconduct",
+		start: {
+			book: "Leviticus",
+			chapter: 18,
 			verse: 1
 		}
 	}